Each active quarry to designate 15% space for nature by 2030

 Each active quarry to have a biodiversity management plan (BMP) by 2025

-Of our 48 active quarries (aggregate and cement) 98% have a BMP.
+All of our 47 active quarries have a BMP.

 Our supporting biodiversity commitments